schmupu/ioBroker.lupusec/README.md

   - Roller shutter relay V1 (Type 76)
   - Radiator thermostat (Type 79)

-  If you own a device that is not listed in the list above, please contact me at iobroker@stueben.de.
+If you own a device that is not listed in the list above, please contact me at Thorsten Stueben <thorsten@stueben.de>.

 ## Changelog

-### 0.3.0 (10.09.2018)
+### 0.3.1 (12.09.2018)
-* (Stübi) New devices added / Hue added
+* (Stübi) Hue, room sensor, power switch added

 ### 0.2.7 (19.08.2018)
 * (Stübi) Fixing error update function